oldfrenchtexts/L-aiguillon-d-amour-divine/about.md

 ## Translation Philosophy

 For my translation, I have cultivated a middle of the road approach.
-While I have done my best to respect the syntax, form, and content of the original, I have nevertheless labored to make the translation legible to an initiated reader of medieval vernacular literature.
+While I have done my best to respect the syntax, form, and content of the original, I have nevertheless labored to make the translation legible to an uninitiated reader of medieval vernacular literature.
 A few items are footnoted for clarity.

 ## Bibliography/Works Cited